8legd/webpop/README.md

 =============================
 A collection of WebPop extensions, templates etc..
 What's [WebPop](http://www.webpop.com/ "Cloud CMS for Designers")?

-**The official WebPop repo is at: https://github.com/webpop*
+**The official WebPop repos are at: https://github.com/webpop*

 index.js, robots.tpl and sitemap.tpl